-Ms. Sy also mentioned that Mr. Bengzon and Mr. Uy have been nominated as independent directors pursuant to the Corporation's By-laws and the Revised Corporation Code of the Philippines, and that the Nomination Committee has pre-qualified the aforementioned nominees to the Board of Directors for 2023 to 2024.
+Mr. Uy also mentioned that Mr. Bengzon and himself have been nominated as independent directors pursuant to the Corporation's By-laws and the Revised Corporation Code of the Philippines, and that the Nomination Committee has pre-qualified the aforementioned nominees to the Board of Directors for 2024 to 2025.
+Mr. Uy also stated that the profiles of the aforementioned nominees are also provided in the DIS.